briangodwinlim/PyTorch-Finance/README.md

 ## Model Inference

-To perform model inference, edit the configuration `config/inference.yaml` to specify the MLFlow settings.
+To perform model inference, edit the configuration `config/inference.yaml` to specify the MLFlow and other settings.

+Run the notebook `notebook/inference.ipynb` to perform model inference and other analysis.

-Run the following to serve the model with a Gradio frontend app
+Run the following to serve the model with a Gradio front-end app

 ```
 python -m src.app